o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-physx/configuration.md

 ---
-description: ' Configure settings for the PhysX system in Amazon Lumberyard. '
+description: ' Configure settings for the PhysX system in Open 3D Engine. '
 title: Configuring the PhysX System
 ---
 # Configuring the PhysX System {#physx-configuration}